 As much as we’d hate to cause potential dismay, there will be no nudes shown here, so no need to close the blinds.
-However, there will be a rundown of why popular porn site Thothub has been shut down.
+However, there will be a rundown of why popular porn site Thothub and the attached Thothub forums have been shut down.
 And for a good reason.
 The story begins with the emergence of perhaps the raunchiest social media site ever, OnlyFans.

 If you’re unaware of the platform, it’s a place for creators to live stream or upload exclusive (usually 18+) content.
 A creator can set up a subscription for their account, giving paying fans the chance to access some racy, bonus content – in turn earning the creator some extra cash.
 Unsurprisingly, a lot of creators are making fat stacks, such as Belle Delphine, who is rumoured to make over $4 million a year from the site.
 Hey, it’s a thirsty world out there.

 What’s great about OnlyFans is its win-win structure model.
 Fans get what they want and creators get paid.
 The site currently boasts over 70 million registered users and over 1 million creators around the globe, including the likes of Bella Thorne, Mia Khalifa, and even Michael B. Jordan.